Skip to main content

 Sepsis is a life-threatening complication of an infection.

-Most cases lead to a full recovery if it's identified and treated quickly.
-But without quick treatment, sepsis can lead to multiple organ failure and death.
+Most people make a full recovery if it's identified and treated quickly.
+Without quick treatment, sepsis can lead to multiple organ failure and death.

 It can be hard to tell if you have sepsis but trust your instincts.